ecs36c-sq2023/hw0/README.md

 ### Option 1: VS Code with Local Dev Container

+> This option provides a Graphical User Interface (GUI) for code editing and
+> debugging.

 > This option does not require internet connection when coding after initial
 > setup.